 Location: 212C Pine Ave, Anna Maria, FL 34216

-4. Bean Point Anna Maria Island
+4. Bean Point Anna Maria Island (one of the absolute best things to do Anna Maria Island)

 Because parking is challenging, my best advice is to navigate to Bean Point then look for street parking.
 These are neighborhoods though, so make sure to follow the no parking signs and be courteous to the residents.
 This is where renting bikes comes in handy…